citp/privacy-policy-historical/b/bu/buy/buyerzone.com.md

 **Other communications.** We may send you email and other communications related to this Site, your use of our services and the status of your account, which may include Site updates and responses to your inquiries.
 In addition, we send periodic surveys and other communications, all of which you can opt out of receiving by changing your notification preferences as described below.

-**Affiliates.** We may share your information with our parent company, Purch, for any uses consistent with those disclosed in this privacy policy.
-We may use the information you provide us to send you email and other communications on behalf of other Purch member companies.
+**Affiliates.** We may share your information with our parent company, Purch Group, Inc. ("Purch"), and our affiliates owned or controlled in whole or in part by Purch, so they may engage in any uses that we may engage in as disclosed in this privacy policy.
+We or our affiliates may use the information you provide us to send you email and other communications on behalf of other Purch affiliates.
 These communications may include email newsletters, as well as offers for other BuyerZone and Purch services.
 All email newsletters will provide you with an opportunity to opt out of receiving future issues of the newsletter.
 All promotional offers will include an opportunity to opt out of receiving future promotions from the brand whose product/service is being promoted.

 **Third Party Offers.** We also may use your information to send you e-mail and other communications on behalf of third parties.
 Each of these communications will include instructions for opting out of receiving future third party offers from us.
 You may also opt out of receiving third party offers from this Site at any time by sending an e-mail to [privacy@buyerzone.com](mailto:privacy@buyerzone.com) with the subject line **"opt out — third party."**